phoenixframework/phoenix_guides/D_controllers.md

 ```
 Assuming we had a route for `get "/our_path/:id"` mapped to this show action, going to `/our_path/15` in your browser should display `Showing id 15` as plain text without any HTML.

 A step beyond this is rendering pure json.
 Phoenix provides the `json/2` function for this.
-As long as we pass in something that the Poison library can parse into JSON - a map, in this case - this will work.
+We must pass in something that the Poison library can parse into JSON such as a map.

 ```elixir
 def show(conn, %{"id" => id}) do